 Welcome to the southernmost point in the continental United States.
 Our island paradise features stunning scenery, historic landmarks and unique ambiance.
-A popular vacation destination, Key West abounds with fun and interesting things to see and do.
-When planning a trip, consider the following list of the popular Key West attractions.
+A popular vacation destination, Key West abounds with fun and interesting things to do and see.
+When planning a trip, consider the following list of the popular Key West things to do & attractions.

 Key West Attractions